-Jane Roman a senior member of the CI staff, retrieved the agency’s fat file on Oswald from the SIG office which controlled acces to it.
-The Oswald file included some three dozen documents, including family correspondence, State Department cables, and a Sept 1963 FBI report stating.
+Jane Roman a senior member of the CI staff, retrieved the agency’s fat file on Oswald from the SIG office which controlled access to it.
+The Oswald file included some three dozen documents, including family correspondence, State Department cables, and a Sept.
+1963 FBI report.
 The FBI said Oswald was an active pro-Castro leftist who had recently been arrested for fighting with anti-Castro exiles in New Orleans.

-Jane Roman and the CI staff drafted a response to the Mexico City station, which said, in effect, Don’t worry.
-Ignoring the recent FBI report, the cable inaccurately stated the “latest HQS info” on Oswald was a 16-month old message from a diplomat in Moscow concluding that Oswald’s marriage and two year residence in the Soviet Union had a “maturing effect” on him.
+Jane Roman and the CI staff drafted a response to the Mexico City station that said, in effect, Don’t worry.
+Ignoring the recent FBI report, the cable inaccurately stated the “latest HQS info” on Oswald was a 16-month old message from a diplomat in Moscow concluding that Oswald’s marriage and two year residence in the Soviet Union had had a “maturing effect” on him.

 Their draft was reviewed and endorsed by five senior CIA officers, who are identified on the last page of the cable.
 At the same time these same also officers passed on an incorrect description Oswald to the FBI, State Department, and Navy.
 This peculiar series of actions has never been explained by the CIA.

-The many anomalies in the story convinced JFK writers John Newman and Anthony Summers that Oswald had been impersonated while in Mexico City.
+The many anomalies in the story convinced Newman and other JFK authors that Oswald had been impersonated while in Mexico City.
 In custody, Oswald denied going to Mexico City and some researchers believe that he never went at all.

 Karamessines was the trusted deputy to Dick Helms.
-Bill Hood oversaw all covert operations in the Western Hemisphere, and would later co-author Helms’ posthumous memoir.
+Bill Hood oversaw all covert operations in the Western Hemisphere, and would later co-author Helms’s posthumous memoir.
 John Whitten, dogged and curmudgeonly, had built a reputation in the agency with his pioneering use of the polygraph.
-Jane Roman was a trusted aide to Angleton, who later told me that the cable reflected “a keen interest in Oswald held very closely on the need to know basis.”
+Jane Roman was a trusted aide to Angleton, who later told me that the cable reflected “a keen interest in Oswald held very closely on the need-to-know basis.”